mlx-optiq

 One snippet.
 Any model on this page.

-All ten quants follow the same load contract.
+All sixteen quants follow the same load contract.
 Swap the repo name; the rest stays.

 load_any.pypython